Artaria String Quartet

 NANCY OLIVEROS - VIOLINIST

 A founding member of the critically acclaimed Artaria String Quartet, named a 2014 Minnesota Original, and a 2004 McKnight Fellow, violinist NANCY OLIVEROS has performed at renowned venues in New York, Boston, Atlanta, Cleveland, Philadelphia, Chicago, and throughout the United States and Europe.
 She is a multi-year recipient of grants from the National Endowment for the Arts, Chamber Music America, and the Minnesota State Arts Board for performance and educational outreach projects.
-She performs with members of the Juilliard, Guarneri, St. Lawrence, Pacifica, Concord, and Cleveland Quartets.
-Co-founder of the Stringwood Summer Chamber Music Festival in Lanesboro, MN and the Artaria Chamber Music School in St. Paul, she was Artist/Teacher in Residence for three summers at the world-renowned Tanglewood Institute under the mentorship of Norman Fischer.
-With the ASQ, she competed at the finals of the Banff International String Quartet Competition, and was a protégé of Walter Levine at ProQuartet and the L'Epau Festival in France.
-She was a fellowship student at Aspen, Kneisel Hall, and the Florida Festival and was a graduate teaching assistant and concertmaster at The Florida State University and Boston University while studying violin and chamber music with Roman Totenberg, Eugene Lehner, Raphael Hillyer, and the Muir Quartet.
-Further studies in Chamber Music were closely mentored by members of the Budapest, Emerson, and Cleveland Quartets.
+In the early 2000's, she co-founded the Stringwood Summer Chamber Music Festival in Lanesboro, MN and the Artaria Chamber Music School in St. Paul, and has performed with members of the Juilliard, Guarneri, St. Lawrence, Pacifica, Concord, and Cleveland Quartets and many more of today's finest chamber players.
+With the ASQ, she served multiple summers on the faculty of Boston University's Tanglewood Institute as Quartet-in-Residence, competed at the finals of the Banff International String Quartet Competition, and was a protégé of Walter Levine at ProQuartet and the L'Epau Festival in France.
+She was a fellowship student at Aspen, Kneisel Hall, and the Florida Festival and was a graduate teaching assistant and concertmaster at The Florida State University and Boston University studying violin and chamber music with Roman Totenberg, Eugene Lehner, Raphael Hillyer, and the Muir Quartet.
+Further studies in Chamber Music were with members of the Budapest, Emerson, and Cleveland Quartets.
 Nancy's principal violin teachers were Roman Totenberg, Gerardo Ribeiro, and Karen Clarke.
 Her students are national prizewinners and can be found in professional posts around the world.
-Ms. Oliveros and pianist Mary Ellen Haupert's critically acclaimed recordings of the chamber music of Louise Farrenc are found on the Naxos label.
+Ms. Oliveros and pianist Mary Ellen Haupert's critically acclaimed recordings of the chamber music of Louise Farrenc are on the Centaur label.
 She is delighted to own and perform on a rare 1781 Neopolitan violin by Tomaso Eberle.

 ANNALEE WOLF - VIOLIST